Allen Klein: Legacy

-In the 1978 television mockumentary The Rutles: All You Need is Cash, which parodies the career of the Beatles, Allen Klein is portrayed as "Ron Decline", played by John Belushi.
+In the 1978 television mockumentary The Rutles: All You Need is Cash, which parodies the career of the Beatles, Klein is portrayed as "Ron Decline", played by John Belushi.
 Introduced as "the most feared promoter in the world", Decline is so intimidating to his colleagues that they choose to throw themselves out of skyscraper windows rather than face him.

-In his book You Never Give Me Your Money: The Battle for the Soul of the Beatles, Peter Doggett says that Klein has come to be seen as one of the controversial "intruders" in the Beatles' story.
+In his book You Never Give Me Your Money: The Battle for the Soul of the Beatles, Peter Doggett writes that Klein has come to be seen as one of the controversial "intruders" in the Beatles' story.
 Doggett writes:

 Suspected for their motives, hated for their disruptive power, they all arrived from America and were all regarded as suspects for the crime of breaking up the Beatles, on the assumption that without them the group would have continued happily in each other's company until their dying days.
 The first of these intruders was Yoko Ono; the second was Linda Eastman; and the third was Allen Klein.

 With the possible exception of Alexis Mardas, who occupied a far less central role, nobody in the Beatles' milieu has received a more damning verdict from historians than Allen Klein.
 He was, one said, "a tough little scorpion"; for another, "fast-talking, dirty-mouthed … sloppily dressed and grossly overweight"; again, "short and fat, beady-eyed and greasily pompadoured".
 Beatles aide Alistair Taylor said, "He had all the charm of a broken lavatory seat" ...
 So consistent was the vilification that when biographer Philip Norman merely described Klein as "a tubby little man", it sounded like a compliment.